mdorizon/mdorizon/README.md

 ## I'm a French young developer!!

 - 🌱 I'm currently studying Kotlin and Java
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I'm looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Use github more than previous years
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love digital art and photography

 ### Languages and Tools I use: